ajaxloadmore/ajax-load-more-for-relevanssi/README.txt

 == Changelog ==

 = 1.0.3 - November 11, 2024 =
 * UPDATE: Readme, contributors, WordPress tested version
-* NOTE: Plugin has new ownership

 = 1.0.2 - April 17, 2021 =
 * UPDATE - Added support for highlighting the search term in Relevannsi post excerpts with Ajax Load More.
 See plugin FAQs for details.